glints-dev/hapi-url-plugin/README.md

 # url-plugin [![npm version](https://badge.fury.io/js/%40glints%2Fhapi-url-plugin.svg)](https://badge.fury.io/js/%40glints%2Fhapi-url-plugin) [![Greenkeeper badge](https://badges.greenkeeper.io/glints-dev/hapi-url-plugin.svg)](https://greenkeeper.io/)

-By default, hapi does not have the complete URL information as sent from a a browser.
+By default, hapi does not have the complete URL information as sent from a browser.
 Therefore, `request.url` doesn't provide information such as the protocol used.
 This plugin attempts to check other sources such as the `X-Forwarded-Proto` header to construct a complete URL object.